jravetch/blinkinlabs.github.io/blinkytape/docs/_posts/2013-12-05-troubleshooting.md

 ![BlinkyTape Reset points](/images/blinkytape/big/bt_reset.png)

-There are four small holes near the USB connector.
-Use a small piece of wire to briefly connect the one furthest from the connector to the ground pad.
-If you don't have a small piece of wire, you can use two sewing needles - this approach also offers an advantage, since you can pierce the silicone protective tubing rather than peeling it back from the end.
+We've found that it's easy to use two sewing needles to reset the tape without peeling back the protective cover.
+There are four small holes near the USB connector - place one needle in the one furthest from the connector, and then push one so it's touching the ground pad.
+Then when you touch them together, the tape will be in reset mode, so it can accept a new sketch.

 As for timing, we'd suggest clicking the Arduino upload button, then using this method to reset your tape so it can accept a new sketch.
 You might need to try a few times to get the timing down right, but it should eventually work.

+It should also be noted that this won't have any lasting effect if you're not uploading a sketch - this won't reset the tape to factory by itself.

+## I'm having intermittent issues, not always connecting, or strange behavior...
+It's worth checking to see if your USB cable is bad.
+Keep in mind that USB cables move around a lot and don't last forever, especially when you're relying on them for data transmission.
+A cable that works fine for charging a phone might not work for your BlinkyTape.
+Try swapping the one you're currently using for another microUSB cable, and if the one we shipped you isn't great, please let us know.

 ## Still no worky!!!
 OK, challenges are interesting and we are eager to meet and overcome them!
 Try heading to the [forum](/forums) or emailing us at `support@blinkinlabs.com`.